dshaw/socket.io-zero/Readme.md

 Should I use it in production?
 --------

-I wouldn't.
-Use the native RedisStore.
+No. Use the native RedisStore.

 If you don't recommend this, why build it?
 --------